TUI

 By default, TUI runs write reports under ~/.blxbench/reports/ on Linux/macOS and %USERPROFILE%\.blxbench\reports\ on Windows.
 Use /set output-dir PATH to override this for the current run. /report clear cleans the report directory while preserving/resetting ranking files.

-/resume scans for recent report.json files under that effective path (default or your /set output-dir).
-If you change the output directory, resume uses the new location — it does not read from a different folder than the one your runs use.
+/report list scans for recent report.json files under that effective path (default or your /set output-dir).
+If you change the output directory, the list uses the new location — it does not read from a different folder than the one your runs use.

 Provider API keys remain local in your environment or .env.
 TUI sign-in is only for BLXBench account features such as eligible leaderboard upload.